pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

 ```

 We had some problems with the `ServerName` in the last part so we change it.
-when we entered `demo.res.ch` in a browser, it automatically want to search website on internet.
+when we entered `demo.res.ch` in a browser, it automatically want to search website on Internet.

-So to prevent that we change the name to a simpler one : `reslab`
+To avoid this issue we change the name to a simpler one : `reslab`

-As in the webcast, we downloaded the `apache2-foreground` file that we added the line :
+As shown in the web-cast, we downloaded the `apache2-foreground` file that we added the line :

 ```bash
 php /var/apache2/templates/config-template.php > /etc/apache2/sites-available/001-reverse-proxy.conf